 Successfully integrating AI in industry

-Estimated reading time: 13 minutes
+Estimated reading time: 10 minutes

-How does industry benefit from the use of artificial intelligence?
+How does industry benefit from artificial intelligence?

-This descriptive analysis of the data makes it possible to predict future states or events with a certain degree of accuracy.
+In addition, artificial intelligence can play a decisive role in detecting anomalies or patterns in the data.
+This descriptive analysis of the data makes it possible to predict future conditions or events with a certain degree of accuracy.
 Based on these predictions, AI can make proactive decisions, such as ordering spare parts or consumables.
-This prescriptive analysis ensures smooth operations and thus increases efficiency and productivity in industry.

 Although some of these technologies are already being used in companies, this is usually only on a limited scale and without the possibility of scaling up.
-However, the full potential can only be realised through systematic implementation using precise machine learning operations and the application of AI platforms.
+However, the full potential can only be realized through systematic implementation using precise machine learning operations and the application of AI platforms.

 Bring AI into your business!